lukepolo/laracart/readme.md

 ## Events

-The cart also has events build in.
-There are five events available for you to listen for.
+The cart also has events build in:

 | Event                | Fired                                   |
 | -------------------- | --------------------------------------- |